After Virtue by Alasdair MacIntyre: A Detailed Guide

 As an example, we can look at how Medieval thinkers like Aquinas engaged critically with Aristotle’s writings while still treating them as central texts within their tradition.
 Their debates and amendments didn’t undermine the Aristotelian tradition, but allowed it to evolve rationally in response to new contexts like Christianity.

 Traditions that stagnate or discourage such critical reappraisal, on the other hand, are in danger of degenerating or being discarded.
-The Aristotelian tradition survived precisely because of its commitment to "progress through internal criticism and invention."
+MacIntyre argues that the Aristotelian tradition survived because it could improve through internal criticism and thoughtful innovation.

-So from MacIntyre's perspective, evaluating a moral tradition is not just about its historical pedigree, but its capacity for reasoned development.
-A tradition's coherence and sustainability depend on whether it can provide the "resources for an adequate critique" of its own beliefs through rational debate.
+So from MacIntyre’s perspective, evaluating a moral tradition is not just about its historical pedigree, but its capacity for reasoned development.
+A tradition’s coherence and sustainability depend on whether it can generate strong internal criticism—ways of spotting and correcting its own errors without losing its central insights.

 This highlights how MacIntyre sees moral inquiry as an intrinsically historical, social and tradition-constituted enterprise - not just the application of individual reason.
 At the same time, this socially-embedded rationality is what allows some moral traditions to be vindicated over others through philosophical argument.